GGC-DSA/itskills/README.md

 4. Build website showcase skills, courses, and job categories
 5. Figure out a way to make website interactive

-### Spring 2022 Scope
+### Spring 2022 Remaining Scope
-1. Update Survey
-2. Collect more data on Students from Survey
+1. Collect Survey from Alumni
-3. Diversify sites we are gathing data for keywords from
+2. Reach out to comapnies to collect data
+3. Clean up interface/fix sizing for moblie use
+4.  update information on tree